-- 10% discount off all purchases at the café/bar and Reception.
+- 10% discount off all purchases in the Club Lounge and at Reception.

-- 10% discount off all paid classes, coaching and personal training (PT) sessions.
+- 10% discount off all paid classes, group coaching and personal training (PT) sessions.

 - Two free guest passes every quarter (eight per year) for use by non-member friends (worth £25 each).
 You must be present with the guest on their visit.

-- 10% discount on eight treatments per annum in our treatment rooms.
+- 10% discount on eight treatments per annum in our treatment rooms (two per quarter).

 - Other Charges

-There are extra charges for some facilities and services (e.g. indoor tennis courts, supervised kids club, etc. There are also charges for coaching and personal training (PT) sessions, and we reserve the right to charge for other activities.
+There are extra charges for some facilities and services (e.g. group coaching, supervised kids club, etc.) There are also charges for coaching and personal training (PT) sessions, and we reserve the right to charge for other activities.

 Charges may vary from time to time.
 For details of all charges and fees, please contact Reception at the Club.